-The Association of Major Power Utilities (VGB), of which all German and several foreign licensees of nuclear power plants are members, annually spends between approximately € 2 and 3 millions for the evaluation and feed-back of operating experience (→ Chapter 19 (vii)).
-In addition, VGB has financed about 350 projects over the past ten years, three-quarters of which - for a total amount of about € 70 million - were directly aimed at improving safety.
+The VGB PowerTech, of which all German and several foreign licensees of nuclear power plants are members, annually spends approximately $\in$ 2.5 millions for the evaluation and feed-back of operating experience ( $\rightarrow$ Chapter 19 (vii)).
+In addition, VGB has financed more than 300 research projects over the past ten years, about three-quarters of which - for a total amount of about $\in$ 60 million - were directly aimed at improving the safety of the installations.

-The licensees build up financial reserves to be prepared for the follow-up costs connected with the operation of a nuclear power plant such as the decommissioning and dismantling of the installations, and the treatment and disposal of radioactive material including spent fuel elements.
+In order to be prepared for the follow-up costs connected with the operation of a nuclear power plant, the licensees are obliged pursuant to the commercial law to build up financial reserves for the decommissioning and dismantling of the installations, and the treatment and disposal of radioactive material including spent fuel elements.
 These reserves are tax-free.
-So far, reserves amounting to € 35 billion have been set aside, of which about 45 % are earmarked for decommissioning and dismantling and about 55 % for waste management.
-Due to the changes in taxation that came into force in 1999, part of these reserves will have to be dissolved.
+So far, reserves amounting to $\in$ 35 billion have been set aside.
+Due to the changes in taxation that came into force in 1999, part of these reserves had to be dissolved.
 This is mainly because the reserves now are subject to yield interest of 5.5 % until the time of probable utilisation.
-The means to be provided to cover decommissioning and waste management costs are thus composed of the sums annually set aside as well as an interest of 5.5 %.
+Type and amount of the reserves are controlled by independent accountants and by the financial authorities.